mbabynames search ✿

-Malcolm is a two-syllable name of English origin, meaning "noble and strong".
+from the Scottish, meaning "devotee of Saint Columba".
+Malcolm is a two-syllable name of Scottish origin, meaning "devotee of Saint Columba".
 It ends with a soft nasal -m, which shapes how middle names connect to it phonetically.

 2